A Guide to the Personal Injury Claims Process – A Trip on Paving Stones

 • An owner of private land

-Once we have determined the party at fault, we then need to identify if they’re insured.
+Once we have determined the party at fault, we then need to identify if they are insured.

 4. Evidence Collection